View Document Text

 Item 13: Review of Accounts or Financial Plans

-Mr. Lineberger reviews accounts on at least an annual basis for our Asset Management clients.
-The
+Mr. Lineberger reviews accounts on at least an annual basis for our Asset Management and Third Party

 Financial Planning and Consulting clients do not receive reviews of their written plans unless they take